Northern Cancer Support Centre

-This centre will be many things to many people.
+This centre has become many things to many people.
 It is there for anybody who is affected by cancer to use in the way they want to.
 There isn’t a one size fits all recipe for how you live with cancer.
 Everybody needs to find their own way and this facility is there to assist.

-The centre shall be a warm and inviting place of openness, full of warmth and light.
+The centre was designed to be a warm and inviting place of openness, full of warmth and light.
 The centre connects with the outside with inviting garden spaces that act as extension of the internal spaces.
-The garden will provide an invigorating landscape that assists in the healing environment that provides both a soothing and energizing place to engage the senses.
+The garden provides an invigorating landscape that assists in the healing environment and provides both a soothing and energizing place to engage the senses.